umerhasan17/neural-net-backtester/youtube/Problem.md

 * Factor in geographical data to analyse product and service launches/usage/sentiment in a specific region e.g. a soap brand by Unilever might be performing well in emerging markets however influence might be decreasing in developed economies.
 * Analyse advertisments and marketing campaigns companies make on highly influential YouTube channels.
 * Analyse relevant video comments for sentiment.
+* Investigate lags for signals from YouTube to movements in the stock price.